franck-gaspoz/MovieDbAssistant/README.md

 ## Build

+ℹ️ optional steps if you wish to build the app from source

 ### System Tray application for Windows™ 10.0.22621.0 and above

 Available on `Windows 10.0.22621.0` and more.
 This application run as a tray icon.

+The project has currently no GUI for OSX and Linux systems, even if the app core is multi plateform.

 #### Build & Run from source